aimacode/aima-java/branches/proposed-aima3e-trunk/aima-core/README.txt

 This will also be our last full release based on the 2nd edition of AIMA.
 We are currently in the planning phases to re-organize this project based on the 3rd edition of AIMA, which should be available soon.

-= Final Thoughts =

-If you need any help with the java code, do write to me at magesmail@yahoo.com.

-I am happy to receive any mails/bug reports and generally respond within a day, unless I am traveling.
-The only mails I do NOT respond to are those asking me to do your homework!
-Don't even try ! :-) These  mails are rejected without even reading them!

-Bug Reports are greatly appreciated!

-when you send in a bug report please include
-     # what you did to see the bug
-     # what you expected to see
-     # what you actually saw.

-A bug report that says "there is some bug in Search" (I actually got a mail like this) is next to useless.